 Panama City Beach to the west is home to Splash Bar and the No Name Lounge while both Orlando and Tampa to the south are full of gay bars, clubs, venues, and even bathhouses.
 Miami, Jacksonville, and Pensacola are also popular destinations for gay tourism.

 However, central Florida may be the ideal destination for LGBTQ travelers as Orlando and Tampa both have several options, including hotels and resorts that welcome all orientations openly.
-Bradley's on 7th and City Side are among the most popular destinations in Tampa, and you can stay at the nearby Flamingo Resort in St. Petersburg if you're looking for an LGBTQ-friendly accommodation.
+Bradley's on 7th and City Side are among the most popular destinations in Tampa.